Hadrian: Early life

 Hadrian's father was Publius Aelius Hadrianus Afer, a senator of praetorian rank, born and raised in Italica.
-Hadrian's mother was Domitia Paulina, daughter of a distinguished Hispano-Roman senatorial family from Gades (Cádiz).
+Hadrian's mother was Domitia Paulina, daughter of a distinguished Roman senatorial family based in Gades (Cádiz).
 His only sibling was an elder sister, Aelia Domitia Paulina.
 His wet nurse was the slave Germana, probably of Germanic origin, to whom he was devoted throughout his life.
-She was later freed by him and ultimately outlived him, as shown by her funerary inscription, which was found at Hadrian's Villa at Tivoli.
+He later freed her, and she ultimately outlived him, as shown by her funerary inscription, which was found at Hadrian's Villa at Tivoli.
 Hadrian's great-nephew, Gnaeus Pedanius Fuscus Salinator, from Barcino (Barcelona) would become Hadrian's colleague as co-consul in 118.
 As a senator, Hadrian's father would have spent much of his time in Rome.
-In terms of his later career, Hadrian's most significant family connection was to Trajan, his father's first cousin, who was also of senatorial stock, and had been born and raised in Italica.
-Hadrian and Trajan were both considered to bein the words of Aurelius Victor"aliens", people "from the outside" (advenae).
+In terms of his later career, Hadrian's most significant family connection was to Trajan, his father's first cousin, who was also of senatorial stock and a native of Italica.
+Although they were considered to be, in the words of Aurelius Victor, advenae ("aliens", people "from the outside"), both Trajan and Hadrian were of Italic lineage and belonged to the upper class of Roman society.
+One author has proposed to consider them part of the "Ulpio-Aelian dynasty".

 Hadrian's parents died in 86 when he was ten years old.
 He and his sister became wards of Trajan and Publius Acilius Attianus (who later became Trajan's Praetorian prefect).
 Hadrian was physically active and enjoyed hunting; when he was 14, Trajan called him to Rome and arranged his further education in subjects appropriate to a young Roman aristocrat.
 Hadrian's enthusiasm for Greek literature and culture earned him the nickname Graeculus ("Greekling"), intended as a form of "mild mockery".